twitter/summingbird/README.md

 Summingbird provides you with the primitives you need to build rock solid production systems.

-## Getting Started: Word Count with Twitter and Storm
+## Getting Started: Word Count with Twitter

 The `summingbird-example` project allows you to run the wordcount program above on a sample of Twitter data using a local Storm topology and memcache instance.
 You can find the actual job definition in [ExampleJob.scala](https://github.com/twitter/summingbird/blob/develop/summingbird-example/src/main/scala/com/twitter/summingbird/example/ExampleJob.scala).